 The Company enters into leases as a lessee for property and equipment in the ordinary course of business.
 When procuring services, or upon entering into a contract with its customers and clients, the Company determines whether an arrangement contains a lease at its inception.
 As part of that evaluation the Company considers whether there is an implicitly or explicitly identified asset in the arrangement and whether the Company, as the lessee, or the client, if the Company is the lessor, has the right to control the use of that asset.
-Effective December 1, 2019, when the Company is the lessee, all leases with a term of more than 12 months are recognized as right-of-use (ROU) assets and associated lease liabilities in the Consolidated Balance Sheet.
+Effective December 1, 2019, when the Company is the lessee, all leases with a term of more than 12 months are recognized as right-of-use (ROU) assets and associated lease liabilities in the combined balance sheet.
 Lease liabilities are measured at the lease commencement date and determined using the present value of the lease payments not yet paid, at the Company's incremental borrowing rate, which approximates the rate at which the Company would borrow on a secured basis in the country where the lease was executed.
 The interest rate implicit in the lease is generally not determinable in the transactions where the Company is the lessee.
 The ROU asset equals the lease liability adjusted for any initial direct costs, prepaid rent and lease incentives.
 The Company's variable lease payments generally relate to payments tied to various indexes, non-lease components and payments above a contractual minimum fixed amount.

-Operating leases are included in other assets, net, other accrued liabilities and other long-term liabilities in the Consolidated Balance Sheet.
-Finance leases are included in the property and equipment, net, borrowings, current and long-term borrowings in the Consolidated Balance Sheet.
+Operating leases are included in other assets, net, other accrued liabilities and other long-term liabilities in the combined balance sheet.
+Finance leases are included in the property and equipment, net, borrowings, current and long-term borrowings in the combined balance sheet.
 Substantially all of the Company's leases are classified as operating leases.
 The lease includes options to extend or terminate the lease when it is reasonably certain that the Company will exercise that option.
-The Company made a policy election to not recognize leases with a lease term of 12 months or less in the Consolidated Balance Sheet.
-Lease expenses are recorded within selling, general, and administrative expenses in the Consolidated Statements of Operations.
-Operating lease payments are presented within "Cash flows from operating activities" in the Consolidated Statements of Cash Flows.
+The Company made a policy election to not recognize leases with a lease term of 12 months or less in the combined balance sheet.
+Lease expenses are recorded within selling, general, and administrative expenses in the combined statements of operations.
+Operating lease payments are presented within "Cash flows from operating activities" in the combined statements of cash flows.